ldkong1205/MSc-Dissertation/README.md

 Progress:
 -----
 YOLOv3:
-    `The installation and configuration have been completed and preliminary test has been carried out.
-    The installation and configuration of YOLOv3 can be found at https://pjreddie.com/darknet/yolo/.`
+> The installation and configuration of YOLOv3 have been completed and preliminary test has been carried out.
+Details of the installation and configuration can be found at https://pjreddie.com/darknet/yolo/.